 ...
 But the most important thing you need might be a scale.

 Sure, you'll eventually see visual differences in the mirror, feel them throughout the day, and get compliments from strangers, but the scale doesn't lie: It's the absolute best way to tell if you're on the right track.

 But if you don't belong to a traditional gym (or don't go frequently), and don't own a scale, how the heck are you supposed to know if your diet is working?

-Without further ado, here's how to weight yourself without a scale at home, why they won't work, and what you should do instead:
+Without further ado, here's how to weigh yourself without a scale at home, why these methods won't work, and what you should do instead:

 - Measure your water displacement in the bathtub

 - Attach known weights to a seesaw or fulcrum